Frameworks & Strategy

 Example: when documenting an authentication API with high premature commitment, in which developers must choose OAuth vs. API keys early, documentation should provide a clear decision guide upfront rather than burying the comparison deep in reference docs

-Related terms: API, API reference topic, Diátaxis, DX, end-user software engineer, usability testing, UX
+Related terms: API, API reference topic, curse of knowledge, Diátaxis, DX, end-user software engineer, usability testing, UX

 Sources: